 24. Flower Crowns for Guests

 Offer guests simple flower crowns made from locally sourced blooms.
 Keep designs minimal and natural-looking.
 The crowns add a gentle, photo-friendly touch.
 They avoid the overly styled boho or festival look that can feel costume-like.
 Guests who wear the crowns will feel included in the locally grown theme, enhancing the celebratory and communal atmosphere of the shower.
+Floral accessories and garden-inspired details also complement wildflower baby shower celebrations with romantic outdoor aesthetics.

 Host the shower in a backyard styled to resemble a small harvest space.
 Use simple tables, local greenery, and open-air setups instead of heavy décor.
 This setting feels authentic, lived-in, and connected to the locally grown concept.
 Guests will enjoy the intimate, natural environment.
 The casual approach avoids over-staging while highlighting the warmth, connection, and simplicity that defines this theme.